milvus-io/milvus-docs/site/en/reference/partition_key.md

 df.to_json('McDonald_s_Reviews.json', orient='records')
 ```

 The raw dataset is in a CSV file, and the above code changes it to a JSON file.
+Then, we use **text2vec** to convert the review text to corresponding vectors and save the vectors side by side with the review text in each record.

 ```python
 import json